Revenue management

 How to get service restrictions

-How to add or remove restrictions (old)
+How to add service restrictions

-How to add or remove restrictions (new)
+How to remove service restrictions

 Occupancy